Spectra of quantum KdV Hamiltonians, Langlands duality, and affine opers: Quantum KdV system

 \subsection{Local Hamiltonians}

 KdV Hamiltonians can be quantized.
 First, let's consider the problem of quantization of the classical local $\ghat$-KdV Hamiltonians.
 They are Poisson commuting elements of the classical ${\mc W}$-algebra ${\mc W}(\g)$; namely, the Poisson algebra of local functionals on the space ${\mc M}(\ghat)$ discussed in the previous section.
-For example, ${\mc W}_\beta(\sw_2)$ is the completed enveloping algebra of the Virasoro algebra.

 It has been shown in \cite{FF:laws} that ${\mc W}(\g)$ can be quantized; that is, there exists a one-parameter associative algebra ${\mc W}_\beta(\g)$ whose limit as $\beta \to 0$ is a commutative algebra with a natural Poisson structure that is isomorphic to ${\mc W}(\g)$.
+For example, ${\mc W}_\beta(\sw_2)$ is a completed enveloping algebra of the Virasoro algebra.

 More precisely, in \cite{FF:laws} it was shown that ${\mc W}_\beta(\g)$ may be defined as a subalgebra in a Heisenberg algebra.
 Here by ``Heisenberg algebra'' we mean a completion of the universal enveloping algebra of the Heisenberg Lie subalgebra $\hhat$ of $\ghat$ (central extension of the formal loop algebra $\h\ppart$) in which the central element is identified with the identity.
-The ${\mc W}$-algebra ${\mc W}_\beta(\g)$ is defined for generic $\beta$ as the intersection of the kernels of the so-called screening operators, which depend on $\beta$, associated to the simple roots of $\g$ (see \cite[Section 4.6]{FF:laws} or \cite[Section 15.4.11]{FB}).
+The ${\mc W}$-algebra ${\mc W}_\beta(\g)$ is defined for generic $\beta$ (i.e., such that $\beta^2$ is not a rational number) as the intersection of the kernels of the so-called screening operators, which depend on $\beta$, associated to the simple roots of $\g$ (see \cite[Section 4.6]{FF:laws} or \cite[Section 15.4.11]{FB}).
 The resulting algebra is then extended to all complex values of $\beta$.
 This implies, in particular, that each Fock representation $\pi_\mu$ of $\hhat$ (where $\mu \in \h^*$ is the highest weight) is naturally a module over ${\mc W}_\beta(\g)$.
 In fact, ${\mc W}_\beta(\g)$ is first defined as a vertex subalgebra of the Heisenberg vertex algebra $\pi_0$, and then as an associative algebra corresponding to this vertex algebra (see \cite{FF:laws} and \cite[Chapter 15]{FB}).